hirememorey/election_game/README.md

 ## Changelog

 ### 2024-07-07
-- Added a negative favors system: Networking can now yield negative Political Favors, introducing risk/reward and new strategic depth.
-See GAME_IMPROVEMENTS.md for details.
+- Added a negative favors system: Networking can now yield negative Political Favors, introducing risk/reward and new strategic depth. **Negative favors are now applied immediately when drawn and are not kept in hand.** See GAME_IMPROVEMENTS.md for details.

 ## Features
 - Political Favors system (now includes both positive and negative favors for richer gameplay)